YangTh599/list-comprehension/list-comprehension-instructions.md

 - Your new list should contain the equivalent length **in centimeters**
 - For example, using the `inches` list above, what would be the equivalent of 14 inches **in centimeters**?
 - Print both the original `inches` list and your new `centimeters` list
+- Also add print statements that identify which list is which in the output